jeffijoe/total-rename/README.md

 I have to say, after having written this project in Go, I have a renewed appreciation for JavaScript and everything you get for free, including (but not limited to) filtering/mapping arrays, arrow functions, Promises, and the wealth of small modules available on npm.
 Every time I had to declare a `result` array, then a `for ... range` loop that `result = append(result, ...)` just to map from 1 thing to another, a tiny piece of my soul died.

-I'm using macOS as my development machine, but I want to target Windows and Linux as well, so it's awesome that Go supports cross compilation! :+1: `goreleaser` makes this even better by managing everything related to building for different OS'es and architectures.
+I'm using macOS as my development machine, but I want to target Windows and Linux as well, so it's awesome that Go supports cross compilation! :+1: [goreleaser] makes this even better by managing everything related to building for different OS'es and architectures.

 Tests run super fast, which is nice! :+1: However writing the tests was pretty weird, having to pass in `t` to `assert.X(t, ...)` felt awkward.
 And the output from `go test` is not very human friendly; thankfully [richgo] made it a little more readable by coloring the output.

-Using `go get` to manage packages is nice, but pulling the latest `master` does not seem very production-friendly to me.
+Using `go get` to grab packages is nice, but pulling the latest `master` every time does not seem very production-friendly to me.
 Sure, `master` is supposed to be stable at all costs, but humans are not perfect and accidental breaking changes slip in.
 It's awesome that `go get` is built in, but I think version locking is important.

+All my projects on my box reside in `~/Projects`, and my work projects in a subfolder.
+Being forced to put everything in `$GOPATH/src/github.com/jeffijoe/my-package` was kind of annoying.
+I know you _don't have to do this_, but the tooling seems to break if you deviate.
+Oh well. ¯\_(ツ)_/¯

 I was using VS Code for writing Go, and the Go extension is awesome; auto imports is nice when it works (it won't work if your code does not compile 😞).

 I've been used to using 2-space indentation for years - having to use 8 tabs really grinds my gears.
 I'm all for having a code standard enforced by the official tooling, but 8 tabs is crazy if you ask me — so much screen real-estate goes to waste.
 Please, at least make it 4... _spaces!_ 🙃

 **With all this being said,** for building performance-critical system components, I would definitely consider using Go!
 While the syntax is lacking, such as arrow funcs, more type inference, and basic functional programming things like array `map`, `filter` and `reduce`, the performance is great and goroutines + channels + `sync.WaitGroup` is awesome!

+If you're a Go expert and think my code sucks and could have been written in a better way, [tell me!](https://twitter.com/jeffijoe) I'd love to know what could be better, shorter, faster, more concise and prettier to look at. 😀

 # Author